Instructions: back to home page

 Article 230 Services

-- Additional services are permitted
+Additional services are

-as for _____.
+uses such as for _____.

 (a) gymnasiums